Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

     2. Students can engage in an informative activity where the ones who identify themselves as "Class Straddler" can narrate the "good" and the "bad" experiences they have experienced so far.
    The following activity can help form base for the entire lesson.

-    3. Take the note of the points mentioned by the students and inculcate the points in further lesson.
+    3. Take the note of the points mentioned by the students and include the points in further lesson.
         Make sure to mention the following points:- -Amidst their transformation journey(from blue-collar job to white-collar job)students may struggle with white-collar tacts such as:-
 	        -They may often feel out of place.